moj-analytical-services/iceberg-evaluation/docs/README.md

 ---
 ## ACID Transactions

-- Hive does not support updates or deletes (at least not easily)
+- Hive does not easily support updates or deletes
 - A common work-around is [Write-Audit-Publish (WAP)](https://lakefs.io/blog/data-engineering-patterns-write-audit-publish/) pattern which rewrites all the data, audits it and then points the catalogue to the new location
 - This causes huge data duplication and redundant ETL jobs